from fastcore.test import test_fail,test_eqCore API

 Base class for objects needing a basic __repr__

-CmdSpec represents an allowed command with optional denied flags.
-The name is stored as a tuple for prefix matching—so CmdSpec('git log') matches git log, git log --oneline, etc. The denied set contains flags that will cause the command to be rejected even if the prefix matches.
+CmdSpec represents an allowed command with optional denied flags, exec flags, dest flags, and positional exec/dest indices.
+The name is stored as a tuple for prefix matching—so CmdSpec('git log') matches git log, git log --oneline, etc. The denied set contains flags that will cause the command to be rejected.
+The exec_flags/dest_flags sets contain flags whose next argument is a command/destination to validate.
+The exec_pos/dest_pos sets contain positional argument indices (0-based, after the command name) that are commands/destinations—negative indices work as in Python (e.g., -1 for last arg).

 find = CmdSpec('find', denied=['-exec', '-delete'])